Runnels County School Menus

 Friday: Glazed cinnamon rolls, fresh apple, orange juice, assorted low sugar cereals.

-Monday: Cinnamon & sugar donut holes, fresh apple, orange juice, low sugar cereals.

-Tuesday: Whole grain egg & cheese big bite, apple juice, fresh sliced oranges, assorted low sugar cereals.
+Monday: Cheesy egg & ham burrito, homemade salsa, apple juice, fresh sliced oranges, assorted low sugar cereals

 • Milk: 1% low fat white milk, fat free chocolate milk.